skybrud/sky-swiper/README.md

 </sky-swiper>
 ```

-- `imageURL` is an image URL.
+- `src` should be an image URL.
 Read requirements for url at [sky-crop](https://github.com/skybrud/sky-crop/)

 ## Credits